SolidStateLEDLighting/indication_ws2812_5.2/README.md

 The values of on_time and off_time are shared between both possible color sequences.

 > [!WARNING]
->If you use the Speical Command Codes of 0x00 (ON State) or 0x0F (OFF State), you will need to call the Speical Command of 0x0E (AUTO State) to return to normal activity.
+>If you use the Special Command Codes of 0x00 (ON State) or 0x0F (OFF State), you will need to call the Special Command of 0x0E (AUTO State) to return to normal blinking activity.

 ## Examples: